chris-f23/chris-f23/README.md

-- 👋 Hi, I’m @chris-f23
+- 👋 Hi, I’m Christian Farías Águila (@chris-f23)
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning JavaScript and Vue
+- 💼 I’m currently working as a software developer in the IT department at Hospital Regional de Antofagasta
 - 📫 You can reach me by sending an email to christian.farias.aguila@gmail.com

 <!---